smojpg-ui/conscious-architecture/README.md

 One teacher, thirty students, one lesson.
 Conscience Architecture proposes a way to extend the teacher's reach without replacing the teacher's judgment.
 An edge-native system could translate the same lesson into forms calibrated to each learner's cognitive patterns, while keeping student learning profiles on family-controlled hardware — not institutional servers.

 ### Energy and Compute Efficiency
-A system with deeper individual alignment requires fewer repeated cloud inference calls to deliver meaningful assistance.
-Shifting more intelligence to the edge reduces server round-trips and lowers the computational cost per useful interaction.
+A system with deeper individual alignment should require fewer repeated cloud inference calls to deliver meaningful assistance.
+If the framework's core claim holds, shifting more intelligence to the edge reduces server round-trips and lowers the computational cost per useful interaction.
+That is the testable prediction.

 ---